 What about how many newborn diapers do you need?

-For newborns, though, that’s at least 8 diapers a day for the first 30 days, bringing us to roughly 240 DIAPERS during baby’s first month.
+For newborns you can expect to use 8-10 diapers a day for the first 30 days, bringing us to roughly 240 DIAPERS during baby’s first month!

 How many diapers does a baby use by size

-I wish I could totally show you a “how many diapers does a baby use by age” chart.
-A lot of parents ask me this, and I even get questions about it in-patient.
+I wish I could show you a “how many diapers does a baby use by age” chart because a lot of parents would love that info.
+But it’s really just not possible!

 What we CAN do is look at how many diapers a baby needs by WEIGHT.
 That’s an easier comparison to make, and it is totally how your diaper manufacturer produces and markets their product.